JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

 ### Constructing start systems and homotopies

-As we already discussed, homotopy continuation methods work by constructing a suitable start system resp. homotopy.
+Homotopy continuation methods work by constructing a suitable start system resp. homotopy.
 For a given polynomial system there are *infinitely many* possible start systems and homotopies.
 We say that a homotopy is *optimal* if $H(x,1)$ has the same number of solutions as $F(x)=H(x,0)$ since we then only need to track the minimal number of paths possible to still get *all* solutions of $F(x)$.
 But constructing optimal homotopies is in general so far *not* possible.
 We don't even know an efficient method to compute the number of solutions of $F(x)$.
-[Intersection theory](https://en.wikipedia.org/wiki/Intersection_theory) (a part of [algebraic geometry](https://en.wikipedia.org/wiki/Algebraic_geometry)) allows to compute this in theory, but proving the number of solutions even for one particular polynomial system is usually worth a research paper :)
+[Intersection theory](https://en.wikipedia.org/wiki/Intersection_theory) (a part of [algebraic geometry](https://en.wikipedia.org/wiki/Algebraic_geometry)) allows to compute this in theory, but proving the number of solutions even for one particular polynomial system is usually worth a research paper.

-Therefore, for polynomial systems we have to consider them as a part of a *family* of polynomial system where we know (or can construct) a homotopy.
+Instead of aiming at optimal homotopies, we consider polynomial systems as part of a *family* of polynomial system where we know (or can construct) an optimal homotopy $H(x,t)$ for almost all members of this family.
+A theorem in algebraic geometry says that the number of solutions of our particular system is always bounded by the number of solutions of the start system $H(x,1)$.
 The most simple example of this is the *total degree homotopy*:

 Take our initial example
 $$    f_1(x,y) = (x^4 + y^4 - 1)(x^2 + y^2 - 2)  + x^5y \quad \text{ and } \quad f_2(x,y) =  x^2+2xy^2 - 2y^2 - \frac12 \,.$$
 The polynomial $f_1$ has degree $6$ and the polynomial $f_2$ has degree 3.
 Now [Bezout's theorem](https://en.wikipedia.org/wiki/Bézout%27s_theorem) tells us that such a polynomial system has at most $6 \cdot 3=18$ isolated solutions.
 We then can construct the polynomial system
 $$g(x,y) = \begin{bmatrix} x^6 - 1 \\\\ y^3 - 1\end{bmatrix}$$
 which has the $18$ solutions
 $$\left(e^{i 2\pi\frac{k_1}{6}}, \;e^{i 2\pi\frac{k_2}{3}}\right)$$